 - The percentage of respondents viewing the impact of increasing types of data as a top business issue increased slightly in the last quarter and is now viewed as the top concern by 21.3% of fall 2019 survey respondents.
-This is the fourth quarter in a row this concern has increased and it continues to represent a critical concern for survey participants.
+This is the third quarter in a row this concern has increased and it continues to represent a critical concern for survey participants.
 (Chart 4)

 - Increasing data volumes continue to be a great concern for eDiscovery professionals with 19.3% of fall survey respondents viewing data volume challenges as potentially having a substantial impact on business in the next six months.
 This is a decrease from the previous quarter when this concern was viewed as the second-highest concern for potentially impacting business in the next six months.
 (Chart 5)

 - The impact of a lack of personnel on eDiscovery business performance increased slightly during the last quarter and is the top concern for 13.3% of survey respondents.
-This is also the fourth quarter in a row this issue has increased as a concern for survey respondents.
+This is also the third quarter in a row this issue has increased as a concern for survey respondents.
 (Chart 6)